What Is Audiometry?

 - chronic ear infections

-- inherited conditions, such as otosclerosis where an abnormal growth of bone prevents structures within the ear from
+occurs when an abnormal growth of bone prevents structures within the ear from

-- injury to the ear
+- an injury to the ear

 - inner ear diseases, such as Ménière’s disease or

 - regular exposure to loud noises

-- ruptured eardrum
+- a ruptured eardrum